peteroupc/html3dutil/doc/Meshes.md

 #### Return Value

 The generated mesh.
 Throws an error if "box" is null or contains negative dimensions along any of its axes.
-(Type: <a href="MeshBuffer.md">MeshBuffer</a>)
+(Type: THREE.BufferGeometry)

 #### Examples